yoren/gravityflow/readme.txt

 = 1.4.3-dev =

 - Added support for shortcodes in the step instructions.
-- Added the gravityflow_pre_restart_workflow action
+- Added the gravityflow_pre_restart_workflow action.
+- Fixed merge tag labels not being translatable.

 = 1.4.2.1 =